 Porch: 86 ft² / 8 m²

-A-frame house plans Evelyn (900 square feet) has enough space for a family of four.
-If you really want a very effective way of living that allows for a number of ecological solutions then this A-frame plan may work for you.
+A small A-frame home Evelyn (900 square feet) has enough space for a family of four.
+If you really want a very effective way of living that allows for a number of ecological solutions then this A-frame style house plan may work for you.
 The house is designed to have three floors.
 All common facilities and the living area in on the ground level.

 The second floor is designed for one large bedroom and two smaller ones, divided only by the staircase.
 Each floor may also have an outdoor area show as a porch on the ground level and a tiny balcony on the 2nd floor.
 Of course, in case you don’t need that many bedrooms, you may eliminate the bedroom above the living room.
 Put a large window in the plans for a frame house – Evelyn 2nd floor above the porch and enjoy a huge living space full of light and air!